-The USDA Food an Safety Inspection Service (FSIS) requires that chickens raised for meat have access to the outside in order to receive the free-range certification.
+The USDA Food and Safety Inspection Service (FSIS) requires that chickens raised for meat have access to the outside in order to receive the free-range certification.
 There is no requirement for access to pasture and there may be access to only dirt or gravel.
 Free-range chicken eggs, however, have no legal definition in the United States.
 Likewise, free-range egg producers have no common standard on what the term means.

 So, be sure to buy local and be sure to visit the farm where your eggs are being produced.
-Find out if they are truly free-range.
+Find out if they are truly pastured or free-range.
 Know what you are eating!
 Call and arrange a visit to our farm.
 We’d love to show you our operations!

 What is a stew hen?

 A stew hen is simply an older chicken that has been processed for consumption.

 As the bird ages, the meat becomes tougher and best results are obtained when cooking the birds in stews and soups (they are also called soup hens).